Academic programs in geosciences

 The University of Akron offers bachelor's of arts and bachelor's of science degrees.
 Undergraduate students can also participate in Honors College programs in coordination with their geoscience program.

-Graduate students can choose from three areas of specialization in geology in addition to programs in geography/GIS.
+Graduate students can choose from three areas of specialization in geology.
 Graduate students in the department enjoy a wide range of research opportunities.

 Undergraduate majors usually take courses in physical, historical, and structural geology, petrography, paleontology, and mineralogy.